13 high-income skills to master

 At the end of the day, you won’t feel driven to try the impossible if you don’t think there’s a chance of success.
 Your ability to solve problems and leverage your existing resources is one of the most powerful high-income skills you have.

-You’ll notice that the list of high-income skills that make money does not include high-income roles, like brain surgeon or nuclear physicist.
+Now that you know the answer to the question, “What is a high-income skill?” you’ll notice that the list of skills that make money does not include high-income roles, like brain surgeon or nuclear physicist.
 Making money is all about your mindset, no matter your current occupation.

-For overall improvement, look to Tony Robbins’ resources on career and business success.
+Look to Tony Robbins’ resources on career and business success to help you develop high-income skills.
 You might enjoy getting started learning about high-income skills related to building client confidence, building a rockstar team, redefining risk, gaining the upper hand in negotiations and turning potential business problems into opportunities.

 A special note for recent grads